 Want to know which countries have the highest and lowest English-language proficiencies?
 The English First website has a proficiency index.
 Here’s the rating for China.

-The number one country in the world is the Netherlands.
+The best country in the world for language proficiency is the Netherlands.
 If you’ve ever travelled or lived in the country, you’ll know it’s difficult to practise Dutch.
-I spent 4 months there one time and almost every time I tried to speak Dutch, the reply came back in English.
+I spent 4 months there many years ago and almost every time I tried to speak Dutch, the reply was in English.
 They’re not trying to be difficult, they can switch languages quickly and without problems.
 Even people that one might consider less well educated, such as bakers, repairmen and cleaners, have a command of the language that puts some natives to shame.
 Dutch is considered an easy language to learn for Anglophones (the languages are closely related) but practising in everyday life comes with challenges.

 Laos gets the lowest score of the 80 countries in the ranking list.
 Asia, as a region, however, has the 2nd highest level of adult proficiency.